Mark Fowler: 1990–2003

 His body is returned to Walford and he is given a heartfelt send-off by the residents.
-Following his death, Mark would be referenced by his own family and friends during the subsequent years that go on in the square; particularly in 2011 when Mandy returns and reminisces about their friendship in conversation with Ian Beale, and again in 2015 when Nick returns and, after recalling to Dot the time he tried to kill Mark, Nick ultimately dies from a drug overdose.
+Following his death, Mark would be referenced by his own family and friends during the subsequent years that go on in the square; particularly in 2011 when Mandy returns and reminisces about their friendship in a conversation with Ian; and again in 2015 when Nick ultimately dies from a drug overdose after recapping on his past crimes to Dot, including the time he tried to kill Mark at the time.
+Later on in 2023, when Martin (this time played by James Bye) learns that his best-friend and Sharon's half-brother Zack Hudson (James Farrar) is HIV positive, he comforts Zack and supports him by explaining how his late brother Mark went through the same thing.